TrueFengTingGuo/C-Side-Scrolling-Game/README.md

 # Side Scrolling Game(C++ , OpenGL)

 # Project Description
- This game uses C++ and OpenGL language in VS 2019.
-In this project, all display is direactly handled by vertex shdaers and fragment shader without using any third party editor.
-It features sprite rendering ,basic game physcis and particle system.
+ This game using C++ and OpenGL language in VS 2019.
+In this project, all display is directly handled by vertex shaders and fragment shader without using any third-party editor.
+It features sprite rendering, basic game physics and a particle system.

 ---